ludvigdoeser/Spectral-Timing-Analysis-Repo/doc/HEASoft/README.md

 arf nixtiaveonaxis20170601v004.arf
 ```

-or, in case that resp och arf has been combined into .rsp-file
+or, in case that resp och arf has been combined into .rsp-file:

 ```
 response _.rsp
 ```

-Then to ignore certain channels
+Then to ignore certain channels:

 ```
 ig 0-50, 1000-**
 ```

-To plot the data
+To plot the data:

 ```
 plot ldata
 ```

-To fit a model to the data
+To fit a model to the data:

 ```
 model powerl